-This app is a game for children aged 6–8 to learn about the signs and symptoms of concussion and what to do if you hit your head.
+This app is a game for children aged 6–8 to learn about the signs and symptoms of concussion and what to do if they hit their head.

 |Rocket Blades||By Centers for Disease Control and Prevention (CDC)|

 What does the app do?